1990prabhjit/angular/README.md

 # angular
-All the angular project will be pushed here.
+All the angular projects should be under this repo.